 This comprehensive, free tool gives you detailed data on your site structure, how it appears in search results, and more.
 It notes where you can improve, so you can see exactly where you’re going wrong.

-For comprehensive web marketing to work, you need great SEO serving as the foundation for your efforts.
+For comprehensive digital marketing to work, you need great SEO serving as the foundation for your efforts.
 Start with technical SEO, then continue to on-page and off-page factors for a sure-fire path to success in the SERPs.

 Ready to get started with technical SEO?
 Let’s chat.